16/06/2020 05:04 PM

-Seafarers visiting Sydney will be one click closer to home and their families thanks to a new port WIFI system connecting mariners with the world.
+International seafarers visiting NSW will be one click closer to their loved ones thanks to a new port WIFI system connecting mariners with the world.

 Far from home and often at sea for months at a time, the world’s seafarers face high levels of mental health and well-being issues.
 Making a call to family is a priority for many seafarers while in port, but without local SIM cards and limited time, this can be fraught with difficulty.